Palaealectoris: Description

 Palaealectoris was a medium-sized landfowl, intermediate in size between the bobwhites and the spruce grouse.
 The superior crest of the humerus shared several similarities in development with that of the chachalacas, although this was probably a convergent adaptation.
-The general shape of the humerus is however sufficient to assign it to the Tetraonidae family, although it represents an abherrant form.
+The general shape of the humerus is however sufficient to assign it to the family Phasianidae, although it represents an aberrant form.

-The fragmentary tibiotarsus from the Calvert Formation associated with the genus was distinctly similar, although smaller, with that of the modern spruce grouse.
-It was similar in size with the holotype humerus of P. incertus, which justified its association with the genus.
+The fragmentary tibiotarsus from the Calvert Formation associated with the genus was distinctly similar, although smaller, than that of the modern spruce grouse.
+It was similar in size to the holotype humerus of P. incertus, which justified its association with the genus.